jofaval/react-todo-list/README.md

   - Cleaner styling for components with inheritance **jest + react-testing-library**
   - The full package for a complete Frontend testing experience

+### CI/CD

 - **Github Actions**
-  - A free CI/ID, and easy to configure for an open github repo, it's a new trend and with tons of community contributions
+  - A free CI/CD, and easy to configure for an open github repo, it's a new trend and with tons of community contributions.

 ## Testing